 Finally, British researchers found that L-theanine may help attenuate the spikes in blood pressure that are associated with caffeine use.
 This doesn’t necessarily mean it can counter the jittery and restless feelings that often accompany caffeine, but L-theanine seems to help you harness caffeine’s stimulatory effects, leaving you feeling alert but not overly revved up.

 L-theanine is available as a supplement, but if you want to keep it simple and stick to coffee, at least get the dosing right, which can minimize the risk of caffeine’s side effects.
 “The sweet spot for caffeine appears to be between two and three milligrams per kilogram of bodyweight a day,” says Dr. Marc Bubbs, ND, CISSN, performance nutritionist for the Canadian men’s basketball team and author of the book Peak.
 So, if you weigh 180 pounds, you should aim for 160–245mg of caffeine—about one-and-a-half to three cups of coffee.
 “This is a level that provides most of the benefits while limiting the drawbacks of excessive caffeine intake,” says Bubbs, “like restlessness, anxiety, and inability to focus.”

 Another natural ingredient worth experimenting with is Huperzia serrata (club moss).
-It’s been shown to help improve cognitive deficits, potentially by way of regulating oxidative stress and supporting nerve growth factors and receptors.
-You might also want to find a supplement that contains valerian root.
-A 2018 study in BMC Nephrology concluded that it aided performance in mental tests.
+It’s been shown to help people with cognitive deficits, potentially by way of regulating oxidative stress and supporting nerve growth factors and receptors.
+It also acts to help promote acetylcholine concentrations, allowing for neuron communication.
 Lastly, lemon balm shows promise as a brain booster.
 British researchers writing in Neuropsychopharmacology noted its ability to promote both calmness and memory.